Visit Sydney – Waterfront

 ANZAC Bridge spans Johnstons Bay near the Central Business District.

-- The Australian National Maritime Museum is free.
-It’s located two blocks north of the Convention Centre and can also be reached by crossing the Pyrmont Bridge from the Sydney Aquarium.
+The Australian National Maritime Museum is free.
+The museum is two blocks north of the Convention Centre and can also be reached by crossing the Pyrmont Bridge from the Sydney Aquarium.

 Visit Sydney – Hotel Recommendations